 Here are some more complex (less boring) tautologies (the symbol $¬$ means “not”/negation.

-We will learn how to determine which propositions are a tautologies shortly, but first let’s see why is this important at all i.e. what are tautologies good for.
+We will learn how to determine which propositions are a tautologies shortly, but first let’s see why are tautologies important in the first place.

 Realizing that the colors of the balls in modus ponens are superficial, we may want to represent the general structure of modus ponens that all of its variations share.